GSA/digitalgov.gov/content/posts/2014-05-19-sign-up-for-digitalgov-citizen-services-summit-friday-may-30.md

 ---
-url: /2014/05/19/sign-up-for-digitalgov-citizen-services-summit-friday-may-30/
 date: 2014-05-19 3:03:16 -0400
 title: Sign up For DigitalGov Citizen Services Summit, Friday, May 30
 summary: 'We won&rsquo;t build the government of the 21st century by drawing within the lines.
 We don&#8217;t have to tell you the hard work of building a digital government doesn&#8217;t exist in a vacuum or a bubble.
 Show us social media without mobile, Web without data and user experience without APIs.
 You can&#8217;t?
 That&#8217;s right&mdash;in reality,'
 authors:
+  - rflagg
+  - jherman
   - tmarcoullier
+  - jparcell
   - apiazza
-  - jparcell
-  - jherman
   - jonathan-rubin
-  - rflagg
 categories:
   - API
   - Challenges